tink-crypto/tink/doc/JAVA-HOWTO.md

 Tink provides customizable initialization, which allows for choosing specific implementations (identified by _key types_) of desired primitives.
-This intialization happens via _registration_ of the implementations.
+This initialization happens via _registration_ of the implementations.
 To register standard implementations of primtives one can use `registerStandardKeyTypes()`-methods of corresponding factories.
 Example if one wants to use the standard implementations of AEAD and MAC primitives offered by